luyadev/luya-module-userauth/README.md

 ## Usage

-After the installation you can secure a given page with the user login with the page propertie.
-Keep in mind the propertie value will not be passed to its children!
+After the installation, you can secure any given page with the user login by checking the **Protect Page** checkbox in the page's **Page properties** panel.
+Important: this setting will not be inherited by subpages, it has to be set for every page that has to be secured.